econia-labs/econia-x/src/move/research/fee/README.md

 The output asset is the fee source for the two following scenarios:

 1. A swap sell with fees assessed in the quote asset.
-1. A swap buy with fees denominated in the base asset.
+1. A swap buy with fees assessed in the base asset.

 That is, all of the input asset is credited to the maker, then a portion of the asset yielded by the maker (volume) is taken as a fee.
 Consider volume $V$